jewenzel13/homework_1/README.txt

 •	If the user is blind, there are Braille characters indicating what action that button does

 Feedback:
-•	Only the floor buttons light up when selecting
+•	Only the floor buttons light up when selected
 •	The elevator makes a "ding" sound when it has reached the user's floor
 •	The alarm button produces an "alarm" sound
 •	The elevator doors open or close when holding the related door button
+•	The elevator displays the current floor number

 Common Mistakes:
-•	Accidentally pushing the wrong direction button when calling the elevator and not fixing it
+•	Accidentally pushing the wrong direction button when calling the elevator and not correcting it
-•	Accidentally pressing the wrong floor button and not fixing it
+•	Accidentally pressing the wrong floor button and not correcting it
-•	Trying to clear the input but pressing the button with the "X" image
+•	Trying to clear the input by pressing the button with the "X" image

 Improvements:
-•	Get rid of floor buttons, and put in a keypad
+•	Replace individual floor buttons with a numeric keypad
 •	User can clear and enter their desired floor
-•	Make every button light up when pressing it
+•	Every button lights up when pressed
-•	The elevator relays commands based on the action the user performed on the control panel
+•	The elevator produces voice indication based on the action the user performed on the control panel